Supercouple: Celebrity

 The relationship of Taylor Swift and Travis Kelce attracted significant media attention, with several publications deeming them a supercouple.

 In 2023, American singer-songwriter Taylor Swift and football player Travis Kelce began dating, leading media publications to call them a supercouple and "America's royal couple".
 Billboards Hannah Dailey opined that Swift and Kelce "are arguably the world's most high-profile couple right now, consistently making headlines on the daily for simply holding hands or enjoying dinner together."
 The NFL viewership increased dramatically; a Chiefs–Bears game that Swift attended drew the most television viewers of the weekend, while sales of Kelce's jersey and Chiefs game tickets surged.
 The NFL and NBC used the relationship for social media content and to promote subsequent games.
 A Chiefs–Jets game that Swift attended averaged 27 million viewers, making it the most-watched Sunday-night television show since Super Bowl LVII.
 A number of couples dressed up as Swift and Kelce as part of 2023 Halloween.
 A television special about the relationship and its impact, titled Taylor + Travis, was released on Hulu in November 2023.
 Andrew Unterbeger of Billboard wrote that Swift and Kelce's romance resulted in a "near-100% public approval" because "it just felt right: the All-American athlete dating the All-American pop star."
-The couple announced their engagement in August 2025.
+The couple announced their engagement in August 2025, and got married on July 3rd 2026.